LukasWoodtli/WebPage/pelican/content/intel_architecture.md

 ## Addressing Memory

 For addressing the memory the immediate, direct and indirect method can be used.

+A variable name without brackets is used to get the address of the variable.
+With brackets the value stored in the variable is taken.

+    :::nasm
+    mov rax, qword [var1] ; value of var1 in rax mov rax, var1         ; address of var1 in rax

 # Data Transfer Commands